S1mpl1f1ed/Simpl1f1ed.com/README.md

 ## Step 4: Customize your React App

-1. Initialize your Firebase project by running the following command:
+1. Initialize your Firebase project by running the following command in the project directory:

 ```firebase init```